serverless/serverless/docs/providers/aws/guide/packaging.md

 ## Package CLI Command

 Using the Serverless CLI tool, you can package your project without deploying it to AWS.
-This is best used with CI/CD workflows to ensure consistent deployable artifacts.
+This is best used with CI / CD workflows to ensure consistent deployable artifacts.

 Running the following command will build and save all of the deployment artifacts in the service's .serverless directory: